/

 1. Spaghetti Bolognese with Dark Angel

-One of our favorite filling and hearty pastas, Spaghetti Bolognese, demands a wine with heft.
+One of our favorite filling and hearty pasta, Spaghetti Bolognese, demands a wine with heft.
 It is made with ground beef or pork in a thick tomato gravy, which is incredibly flavorful and will work nicely with a flamboyant red tannic wine such as Cellar Beast’s Dark Angel.
-The Carménère blend is a perfect wine in its own right, and its deep dark fruit, black pepper and smoky flavors complement the meaty intensity of the steak and the tomatoes’ tartness.
+The Carménère blend is a perfect wine in its own right, and its deep dark fruit, black pepper, and smoky flavors complement the meaty intensity of the steak and the tomatoes’ tartness.

 • Why It Works: The silky tannin levels and bold character of a full-bodied wine like Dark Angel help to cut through the Bolognese’s heartiness and complement the meat sauce’s richness with a touch of acidity.